MoonPoet/xaprb-src/content/blog/you-guys.md

 They're fighting to maintain a toxic power dynamic---to maintain psychological dominance over women by signaling to them that they aren't equal, they don't belong.
 This is a huge red flag in my personal experience.
 I have several times seen a man argue passionately that the dictionary should prevail, and in every single case that man had other problematic behaviors too.
+*It is unacceptable to say that the dictionary is more important than the feelings of a real live person who is physically right in front of you.*

 ### References and Notes